structr/structr/docs/markdown/installation-and-configuration-guide/01_configuration/02_structr.conf.md

 	# Superuser username and password
 	# You have to set a superuser username and password in order to use
 	# administration and maintenance tools
+	# IMPORTANT: this is *not* used as the main login credentials
 	superuser.username = superadmin
 	superuser.password =
 	#
 	# Indent JSON
 	json.indentation = true
+	#
+	# Use lenient serialization, e.g. allow to serialize NaN, -Infinity, Infinity instead of just returning null
+	# Please note: As long as Javascript doesn't support NaN etc., most of the UI will be broken
+	#json.lenient = true
 	#
 	# Neo4j shell
 	neo4j.shell.enabled = true